 The primary outside auditors of the Company and of the investee companies (excluding some of the companies in the Granite Hacarmel group) are the accounting firm of Brightman Almagor Zohar (the "Auditor").
 It shall be stated that the firm leases offices from the Company at the Azrieli Center in Tel Aviv for amounts which are immaterial to the Company.
-However, in order to ensure the independence thereof is not prejudiced, the Auditor has assumed (within the framework of an agreement with the Israel Securities Authority) parameters which will be examined from time to time in respect of the engagement, including with respect to the specificity of the terms of the lease agreement and non-modification thereof; written - at arm's length fee agreements; separation between the identity of the service providers and the decision makers in respect of the lease agreement that in case of dispute the auditor shall act for termination of his office.
+However, in order to ensure the independence thereof is not prejudiced, the Auditor has assumed (within the framework of an agreement with the Israel Securities Authority) parameters which will be examined from time to time in respect of the engagement, including with respect to the specificity of the terms of the lease agreement and non-modification thereof; written - at arm's length fee agreements; separation between the identity of the service providers and the decision makers in respect of the lease agreement; restrictions regarding the settling of accounts between the lease agreement and the services and agreement that in case of dispute the auditor shall act for termination of his office.
 The Company confirms with the Auditor the fulfillment of such parameters and the validity thereof on an annual basis.